micropython/micropython-esp32-ulp/docs/preprocess.rst

       # if file system space is not a concern, the following can be convenient
       # by including all relevant include files from the ESP-IDF framework.
-      # This results in an approximately 2MB large database.
+      # This results in an approximately 2 MB large database.
       micropython -m esp32_ulp.parse_to_db \
         esp-idf/components/soc/esp32/include/soc/*.h \
         esp-idf/components/esp_common/include/*.h